Lactarius rufus - Rufous Milkcap

 Cap

-4 to 10cm in diameter, the dark reddish-brown caps are dry and have a slightly rough surface.
+4 to 10cm in diameter, the dark reddish-brown caps are dry and have a finely matt surface; slightly sticky in wet weather.
 Convex at first, the caps become funnel-shaped as the fruiting body matures.
-There is nearly always a prominent central umbo once the cap has expanded and become funnel shaped.
+There is often a small central umbo once the cap has expanded and become funnel shaped.

 Gills